KU Leuven: Present-day university

 In 1968, tensions between the Dutch-speaking and French-speaking communities led to the splitting of the bilingual Catholic University of Leuven into two "sister" universities, with the Dutch-language university becoming a fully functioning independent institution in Leuven in 1970, and the Université catholique de Louvain departing to a newly built greenfield campus site in the French-speaking part of Belgium.
 KU Leuven's first rector after the split was Pieter De Somer.

-In 1972, the KUL set up a separate entity, Leuven Research & Development (LRD), to support industrial and commercial applications of university research.
+In 1972, the university set up a separate entity, Leuven Research & Development (LRD), to support industrial and commercial applications of university research.
 It has led to numerous spin-offs, such as the technology company Metris, and manages tens of millions of euros in investments and venture capital.

 The university's electronic learning environment, TOLEDO, which started in September 2001, was gradually developed into the central electronic learning environment at the KUL.
 The word is an acronym for TOetsen en LEren Doeltreffend Ondersteunen (English: "effectively supporting testing and learning").
 It is the collective name for a number of commercial software programs and tools, such as Blackboard.
 The project offers the Question Mark Perception assignment software to all institution members and has implemented the Ariadne KPS to reuse digital learning objects inside the Blackboard environment.

 On 11 July 2002, the KU Leuven became the dominant institution in the "KU Leuven Association" (see below).

 KU Leuven is a member of the Coimbra Group (a network of leading European universities) as well as of the LERU Group (League of European Research Universities).
 Since November 2014, KU Leuven's Faculty of Economics and Business is accredited by European Quality Improvement System, which is a leading accreditation system specializing in higher education institutions of management and business administration.
 As of academic year of 2012–2013, the university held Erasmus contracts with 434 European establishments.
 It also had 22 central bilateral agreements in 8 countries: the United States, China, South Africa, Japan, the Democratic Republic of Congo, Vietnam, Poland, and the Netherlands.
 The vast majority of international EU students came from the Netherlands, while most non-EU ones come from China.

-KU Leuven is financially independent from the Catholic Church.
-Although a representative from the Church sits in its Board of Governors, their function is observational and has no voting power.
-Its management and academic decisions are similarly autonomous.